Collaborative Procurement Board

 Agendas are usually published at least three clear working days before the meeting takes place.
 Summary minutes of meetings are usually published within two weeks of the date of the meeting.

 The Policy targets that employees receive fair pay and employment terms including the London Living Wage, and supports skills and employment opportunities for Londoners.
 It promotes equality and diversity in the supply chain, particularly ensuring small and diverse-led businesses have the opportunity to bid for work.
-The Policy also seeks to tackle the climate and ecological emergencies by shaping markets to held build London's zero-carbon, 'ciruclar' economy - cutting carbon emissions and air pollution, and designing out waste.
+The Policy also seeks to tackle the climate and ecological emergencies by shaping markets to help build London's zero-carbon, 'circular' economy - cutting carbon emissions and air pollution, and designing out waste.

-The Responsible Procurement Case Studies Report outlines key recent achievements.
+The Responsible Procurement Case Studies Report 2023-2024 outlines key recent achievements.
 Previous Responsible Procurement reports present progress on delivery of this programme during 2019-20 and 2022-23.

 Need a document on this page in an accessible format?